 Partner Organisations can access UWA’s internship programs APR Intern and iPREP or develop a bespoke internship to suit the needs of your organisation.

-If you are interested in establishing a bespoke research internship, please contact the UWA Graduate School of Research at [email protected].
+If you are interested in establishing a bespoke research internship, please contact the UWA Graduate School of Research at [email protected] or submit an EOI (form coming soon).

 The Internship Agreement set out the roles and responsibilities of the Partner Organisation, students and UWA.
 This includes students undertaking to comply with the Partner Organisation’s policies and procedures, agreeing to maintain confidentiality of information, and outlining the project tasks and time commitments and agreed arrangements.